lemzoo/python-unit-test/README.md

     servername: means the name of the server.
 It's a technical name which is used by an agent inside the cluster.
-This agent is in charge to send database activity to another server (CloudWatch) in AWS.
+This agent is in charge to send database activity to another server.
+From this server, a dashboard like grafana for monitoring service.

 Below the workflow during provision